 The Williams Centre for Learning Advancement has developed four fully online professional development workshops.
-For all courses, registration will be open from 29 August to 5 September.
-Once registered, users will have access to complete their course from 5 to 26 September.
 Each course is expected to take 2-3 hours to complete.
 Once completed, you will receive a certificate and your completion will be recorded in Themis.
 Registrations for 2020 will open 1 May with courses running in the semester breaks.

 Blend My Subject